Derived $p$-adic heights and the leading coefficient of the Bertolini--Darmon--Prasanna $p$-adic $L$-function

 is the formal group logarithm associated with a N\'{e}ron differential $\omega_E\in\Omega^1(E/\bZ_{(p)})$.

-The above formula \eqref{eq:bdp} has been a key ingredient in recent progress over the past decade towards the Birch--Swinnerton-Dyer conjecture when the analytic rank of $E$ is $\leq 1$ (see e.g. \cite{bur-BDP} and the references therein).
-In particular, combined with the classical Gross--Zagier formula, \eqref{eq:bdp} implies that
+The above formula \eqref{eq:bdp} has been a key ingredient in recent progress over the past decade towards the Birch--Swinnerton-Dyer conjecture when the analytic rank of $E$ is $\leq 1$: \cite{JSW}, \cite{skinner}, etc. (see \cite{bur-BDP} and the references therein).